AmbireTech/adex-protocol/components/smart-platform.md

 "what does leading validator imply?" - they only propose new states, but can't authorize spending without a total supermajority
 "are there other usecases besides AdEx" - "a dex", pun intended, lol "is this for ethereum?" technically it can be done on any programmable blockchain platform; it can even be done on BTC using the UTXO model, similarly to how lightning works; unfortunately we need RSMC

-@TODO describe canceling a campaign (exhausting a channel) with a consensus, cancellation fee that goes to the publisher smart platform

 @TODO BTC version; this will be pretty easy to do on top of UTXO's and scripts; when opening a channel, two tx-es are created with the same inputs (advertiser funds), one being a spendable by multisig of validators, the other being a timelocked tx spendable by the advertiser (returns funds to advertiser); to advance the channel, the validators sign new TX-es which contain the msig TX output as an input, and many outputs (the balances tree); to invalidate old tx, we can use a similar scheme as the LN (RSMC); since this is so similar to the LN, can it be built on top, and can it be compatible?
 @TODO BTC: actually, we can do a slightly less trustless model which does not require RSMC; the advertiser signs the tx and gives it to the publisher; the publisher validator does not sign it (or just doesn't reveal); once the channel is exhausted, then they sign it and it can be broadcast; this is suboptimal since publishers don't have a constant revenue guarantee that they can verify; alternatively, the publisher validator could sign and reveal the sig to the publishers, but if one of them leaks it, that will allow the advertiser to broadcast it early